NREL/buildstockbatch/docs/project_defn.rst

     *  ``machine_type``: GCP Compute Engine machine type to use.
 If omitted, GCP Batch will choose a machine type based on the requested vCPUs and memory.
 If set, the machine type should have at least as many resources as requested for each simulation above.
 If it is large enough, multiple simulations will be run in parallel on the same machine.
+Usually safe to leave unset.
     *  ``use_spot``: true or false.
-Defaults to false if missing.
-This tells the project to use `Spot VMs <https://cloud.google.com/spot-vms>`_ for data simulations, which can reduce costs by up to 91%.
+This tells the project whether to use `Spot VMs <https://cloud.google.com/spot-vms>`_ for data simulations, which can reduce costs by up to 91%.
+Default: false
 *  ``postprocessing_environment``: Optional.
 Specifies the Cloud Run computing environment for postprocessing.